 Unlike sleeping pills, CBT-I helps you overcome the underlying causes of your sleep problems.

-Cognitive behavioral therapy for insomnia helps you identify and replace behaviors that cause or worsen sleep problems with habits that promote sound sleep.
+Cognitive behavioural therapy for insomnia helps you identify and replace behaviours that cause or worsen sleep problems with habits that promote sound sleep.

 Sleep medications can be an effective short-term treatment — for example, they can provide immediate relief during a period of high stress or grief.
 Some newer sleeping medications have been approved for longer use.
 But they may not be the best long-term insomnia treatment.

 Cognitive behavioural therapy for insomnia may be a good treatment choice if you have long-term sleep problems, you’re worried about becoming dependent on sleep medications, or if medications aren’t effective or cause bothersome side effects.

 Unlike pills, CBT-I addresses the underlying causes of insomnia rather than just relieving symptoms.
 But it takes time — and effort — to make it work.
 In some cases, a combination of sleep medication and CBT-I may be the best approach.